-- 3.15 To continue making effective use of improved supply of agricultural and livestock inputs, it is essential that farmers have access to adequate financial resources.
+3.15 To continue making effective use of improved supply of agricultural and livestock inputs, it is essential that farmers have access to adequate financial resources.
 These resources will be provided by expanding seasonal and long-term credit programmes.
-The policy of the Government will be to move towards a decentralized agricultural finance system and to support the expansion of informal credit. - 3.16 A recent report on Rural Finance Review shows that agriculture as a whole receives only 10 per cent of the total credit extended to the economy as a whole and yet contributes nearly 30 per cent of the GDP, and more than 60 per cent of the export earnings.
+The policy of the Government will be to move towards a decentralized agricultural finance system and to support the expansion of informal credit.

+- 3.16 A recent report on Rural Finance Review shows that agriculture as a whole receives only 10 per cent of the total credit extended to the economy as a whole and yet contributes nearly 30 per cent of the GDP, and more than 60 per cent of the export earnings.
 Commercial credit including that from the Agricultural Finance Corporation (AFC) reaches about 45,000 farmers while co-operatives reach another 115,000 farmers.
 While large farmers received 50 to 60 per cent of AFC credit, small farmers receive only 20 per cent.
 Credit is biased against small-scale farmers and food crops.
 Plantation crops receive about 60 per cent of total credit.
-The Government will improve the proportions of credit going to agriculture, smallholder farmers and food crops. - 3.17 Within the formal system, the Government will increase the percentage of lending to agriculture to deposit liabilities from 17 to 20 per cent for commercial banks and from 10 to 15 per cent for non-bank financial institutions.
+The Government will improve the proportions of credit going to agriculture, smallholder farmers and food crops. - 3.17 Within the formal system, the Government will introduce measures to promote lending to the agricultural sector.
 In the past, this requirement for a minimum lending to agriculture by banks and other financial institutions has not been fully met.
 A major factor has been the relatively low profitability of farming compared to other investments.
-The liberalization of the economy will permit a more rational allocation of resources in agriculture and other sectors.
-The Government will ensure that agriculture receives the required level of investment to achieve sectoral objectives.
+The liberalization of the economy will permit a more rational allocation of resources in agriculture and other sectors thereby raising profitability within the sector and attracting more resources. - 3.18 The Government will establish an Agricultural Development Bank (ADB) to replace the AFC.
+In the short term, the Bank will focus its lending operations to the agricultural sector but with the aim of diversifying its activities in the long run.
+The Bank will have the necessary legal mandate to accept deposits from the public and to lend to farmers.
+In this way, the perennial dependence on Treasury for funds by the AFC will be resolved.
+The Bank will lend primarily to agriculture but selected agroindustrial enterprises would also be eligible for credit.
+For sustainability the bank will be required to operate strictly on commercial principles.
+The ownership of the bank will be 49 per cent GOK and 51 per cent private.
+Farmers, co-operatives and agro-industrial enterprises will be given first priority in the allocation of the private sector portion of shares.
+Directorships will be distributed in accordance with shareholding. - 3.19 Poor weather conditions and diseases often lead to losses of crop and livestock production.
+Such losses can also lead to defaults in repayments of credit.
+To reduce such defaulting, repayments of credit advanced to farmers, the ADB will develop and promote an insurance cover programme which will be backed by a Loan Guarantee Fund and a Crop and Livestock Insurance facility.
+However, in instances where the Government has